cuelang/cuelang.org/content/en/docs/concepts/logic.md

 - a single language for specifying data, schema, validation and policy constraints,
-- meta reasoning, such as  determining whether, a new schema version is backwards compatible,
+- meta reasoning, such as  determining whether a new schema version is backwards compatible,
-- automated rewriting, such as done by `cue trim`,
+- automated rewriting, such as is done by `cue trim`,
 - creating multi-source constraint pipelines, retaining documentation across normalization,